 An extensive literature review of cation exchange on clay minerals has been compiled by Bruggenwert and Kamphorst (1982).
-In their survey cation exchange constants $K_c$ (Gaines and Thomas, 1953), or $K_v$ (Vanselow, 1932) are listed and can be easily incorporated in geochemical computer codes to model cation exchange.
+In their survey cation exchange constants $K_c$ (Gaines and Thomas, 1953), or $K_v$ (Vanselow, 1932) are listed and can be easily incorporated in geochemical software to model cation exchange.
 A tabulation and evaluation of ion-exchange data on smectites have been carried out by Benson (1982).
 Data are presented as log(K) values and reflect very well the ranges found for some common ion equilibria on smectite.

-More recent studies on cation exchange studies are from Charlet and Tournassat (2005); Tournassat et al. (2011); Tournassat et al. (2009); Tournassat et al. (2007); Tournassat et al. (2008).
+More recent data on cation exchange are available from Charlet and Tournassat (2005); Tournassat et al. (2011); Tournassat et al. (2009); Tournassat et al. (2007); Tournassat et al. (2008).

-In the case of illite there are very specific type of exchange sites, often called frayed edge sites (FES), which have a high affinity to (and are only accessible by) alkali metals because of their specific ionic size matching the surface structure.
+Illite possess a very specific type of exchange sites, often called frayed edge sites (FES), which have a high affinity to (and are only accessible by) large alkali ions because of their specific ionic size matching the surface structure.
 Brouwer et al. (1983) have developed a three-site (FES, type II and planar sites) cation exchange model for Cs and Rb sorption on illite.
 This model has been extended to a generalised Cs sorption model (Bradbury and Baeyens, 2000) to predict Cs sorption isotherms for argillaceous rocks.
 Recently, this three site cation exchange model could be implemented for TI+ adsorption on illite (Wick et al., 2018).
 Non-linear sorption of Cs has been also observed in some smectites, attributable to the presence of randomly interstratified illite-smectite mixed layers, providing highly selective sorption sites for alkaline metals.
 This behaviour could be modelled considering a two-site exchange model accounting for sorption on planar and FES-like sites (Missana et al., 2014).

-An overview of cation exchange systems relevant to geological disposal is given in Table 2-1 together with information on surface complexation (see section 2.1.2).
+An overview of cation exchange systems relevant to geological disposal is given in Table 2-1 together with information on surface complexation (see section 2.2.2).

 Atomistic cation exchange models: Atomistic simulations are widely used to elucidate the hydration and adsorption mechanisms of ions in the interlayer of clay particles and the structure of the electric double layer at the basal plane of clay minerals.
 Such simulations are performed using Molecular Dynamics and Monte Carlo approaches.
-In molecular dynamics simulations trajectories of ions and molecules are obtained by solving Newton's equation of motion for all atoms in the system.
-Thermodynamic averages are obtained by time and ensemble averaging of the simulated trajectory.
 In the Monte Carlo technique, the equilibrium distribution of ions is obtained by stochastic modification of atomic positions following Markov Chain stochastic process.
-The thermodynamic and structural parameters are obtained by averaging uncorrelated atomic configurations.
-The most important factor controlling the accuracy of the simulation are the underlying model for interatomic interactions and surface models used in the simulations.
+In Molecular Dynamics simulations trajectories of ions and molecules are obtained by solving Newton's equation of motion for all atoms in the system.
+Thermodynamic properties and structural parameters of the system are obtained by time and ensemble averaging of the corresponding physical quantities depending on the atomic position over entire simulated trajectory.
+The most important factors controlling the accuracy of the simulations are the underlying model for interactomic interactions and surface structural models used in the simulations.
 Most of the simulations are performed using so called empirical pair interaction potentials.
 Such an approach provides a compromise between accuracy and computational efficiency.
 Only a few studies are known using a quantum mechanical system description (see Churakov and Liu (2018) for an exhaustive review).
 Most popular and widely used force fields for the simulations of clay minerals are CLAYFF (Cygan et al., 2004), INTERFACE (Heinz et al., 2013) and OPLS (Jorgensen and Tirado-Rives, 1988).
 These empirical force fields can in principle be combined with a variety of models for water (Guillot, 2002) and ions (Aqvist, 1990).
-Several efforts are undertaken to develop, so-called polarisable force field, which take into account the electronic polarisation of electron shells depending on the instantaneous atomic configuration (Tesson et al., 2016).
+More recently, several efforts were undertaken to develop, so-called polarisable force field, which take into account the electronic polarisation of electron shells depending on the instantaneous atomic configuration (Tesson et al., 2016).